 NKLA (No Kill Los Angeles) is a coalition of animal welfare organizations, city shelters and passionate individuals, led by Best Friends Animal Society.
-NKLA is dedicated to ending the killing of healthy and treatable pets in L.A. shelters by providing spay/neuter services where they are needed most so fewer animals go into shelters, and increasing adoptions through the combined efforts of the NKLA coalition so more animals come out of the shelters and go into new homes.
-Since the NKLA initiative began in 2012, shelter deaths in the City of Los Angeles has decreased by almost 50%.
+NKLA is dedicated to ending the killing of pets in L.A. shelters simply for not having a home by providing spay/neuter services where they are needed most so fewer animals go into shelters, and increasing adoptions through the combined efforts of the NKLA coalition so more animals come out of the shelters and go into new homes.
+Since the NKLA initiative began in 2012, shelter deaths in the City of Los Angeles has decreased by 82%.
+Read our news release here.

 About Best Friends Animal Sanctuary